Zucchini-Basil Fritters with Yogurt Olive Oil Sauce

 Yogurt Olive Oil Sauce

 Stir yogurt and olive oil together (we like to keep the sauce streaky).
-Serve immediately or hold in refrigerator for 4 hours.
+Serve immediately or hold in the refrigerator for 4 hours.